Frijol/climate-change/GLOSSARY.md

 ## pH
 pH is a logarithmic scale from 0 to 14, where 7 is neutral, higher is basic (alkaline), and lower is acidic

+## phase angle
+the difference in phases between the (same-frequency) waveforms of voltage and current in a circuit

 ## phytonutrients
 chemical compounds that are the building blocks of taste, such as amino acids, esters, and flavinoids.
 Also part of plant immune systems.